Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Results

 Conducting a one-sample t-test, we found that participants had a significantly positive view towards AI compared to the mean value of the rating scale (i.e., \textit{M}~=~4, 7-point Likert scale), \textit{t}(39)~=~7.92, \textit{p}~=~$<$~.001, \textit{d}~=~1.25 (large effect)\footnote{The effect size \textit{d} is calculated according to Cohen \cite{cohen2013statistical}.
 Interpretation of the effect size is: \textit{d}~$<$~.5~:~small effect; \textit{d}~=~0.5-0.8~:~medium~effect; \textit{d}~$>$~0.8~:~large~effect}.

-\textit{RQ-E2} Employees rated their experience with AI technology in the company significantly positive compared to the mean of the rating scale (i.e., \textit{M}~=~4, 7-point Likert scale) (see Table \ref{tab:ratingAItechnology}) for the items comprehensibility, transparency, reliability, usefulness, and operability (see Figure \ref{fig:AIRating}).
+\paragraph{RQ-E2} Employees rated their experience with AI technology in the company significantly positive compared to the mean of the rating scale (i.e., \textit{M}~=~4, 7-point Likert scale) (see Table \ref{tab:ratingAItechnology}) for the items comprehensibility, transparency, reliability, usefulness, and operability (see Figure \ref{fig:AIRating}).

-\textit{RQ-E3} We found a significant positive correlation\footnote{We calculated Spearmans' Rang correlations} between employees' attitude towards AI and their rating of the AI technology in their company, \textit{$r_{sp}$}~$=$~.71, \textit{p}~$<$~.001, meaning that the higher the personal attitude towards AI of the employees, the higher is their positive perception of the AI technology in their company.
+\paragraph{RQ-E3} We found a significant positive correlation\footnote{We calculated Spearmans' Rang correlations} between employees' attitude towards AI and their rating of the AI technology in their company, \textit{$r_{sp}$}~$=$~.71, \textit{p}~$<$~.001, meaning that the higher the personal attitude towards AI of the employees, the higher is their positive perception of the AI technology in their company.
 The same significant positive relationship was found for the employees' attitude towards XAI and their rating on their company's AI technology, \textit{$r_{sp}$}~$=$~.56, \textit{p}~$=$~.007.

-\textit{RQ-E4 and RQ-E5} Demographic attributes such as age, gender, and educational background of employees did not correlate with the perception of AI technology in their companies, but with their \emph{role in the company}, \textit{$r_{sp}$}~$=$~.-61, \textit{p}~$=$~.003.
-This indicates that participants with a higher position in the company perceived the AI technology as less favorable.
+\paragraph{RQ-E4 and RQ-E5} Demographic attributes such as age, gender, and educational background of employees did not correlate with the perception of AI technology in their companies, but their \textit{role in the company} did \textit{$r_{sp}$}~$=$~.-61, \textit{p}~$=$~.003.
+This indicates that participants with a higher position in the company perceived the AI technology as less favourable.

 The knowledge about XAI correlates positively with educational background, \textit{$r_{sp}$}~$=$~.53, \textit{p}~$<$~.001.
-Regarding XAI attitude, the demographic attributes \emph{company role}, \textit{$r_{sp}$}~$=$~-.42, \textit{p}~$=$~.008, and \emph{educational background}, \textit{$r_{sp}$}~$=$~.38, \textit{p}~$=$~.015 showed a significant correlation.
-These correlations indicate, similar to the perception of AI in the company, that a higher position in the companies leads to a less positive attitude towards AI while the educational background seems to impact the knowledge as well as the attitude towards XAI positively.
+Regarding XAI attitude, the demographic attributes \textit{company role}, \textit{$r_{sp}$}~$=$~-.42, \textit{p}~$=$~.008, and \textit{educational background}, \textit{$r_{sp}$}~$=$~.38, \textit{p}~$=$~.015 showed a significant correlation.
+These correlations indicate, similar to the perception of AI in the company that a higher company position leads to a less positive attitude towards AI.
+However, at the same time, the educational background seems to positively impact the general knowledge and attitude towards XAI.

 Although the correlations found are interesting, they solely indicate a relationship, not a causal link.
 Further studies are needed to investigate the direction of the impact in more detail.
 In the lessons-learned section, we will explore recommendations for further research based on the correlation findings.